grumpi/domvm-isomorphic-example/README.md

 ## Status

 * Server-side routing works with a somewhat hacky workaround of adding variables to the GLOBAL object of Nodejs.
 TODO: This is not necessarily thread-safe.
 As soon as something async happens between setting and using these global variables, they might get overwritten.
 * When the client starts to run, the server-rendered DOM is wiped and the client renders anew.
-Scroll position is restored.
 * `store/` provides an interface for fetching from the data API from either client or server.
 * the nodejs server in this example serves both the data API and the SPA.
 In a realistic situation, it's likely that the data API is served by a separate server.
 For that, we can send requests to the data API server in `store/index.js` instead of reading data from the resource-variable.
 * the nodejs server collects data needed for the context of the route that is served and includes that in the rendered HTML.